-Just North of Rochester, NY is one of the finest steak sandwich shops around.
-Named after the first initials of the founder’s three children, the LDR Char Pit has been cutting and grinding its own beef since 1945.
+Just North of Rochester, New York, is one of the finest steak sandwich shops around.
+Named after the first initials of the founder’s three children, the LDR Char Pit has been cutting its own beef since 1945.

 After polishing off your meal, be sure to head up the street for some creamy Abbott’s Custard.